BAC Modification (Recombineering)

 Price and turnaround time breakdown of services

-The final deliverable of this service is E. coli stock containing the modified and validated BAC.
+The final deliverable of this service is an E. coli stock containing the modified and validated BAC.
 The cost is relatively high due to the amount of work involved.
 But outsourcing to us is still far more economical than doing it yourself.
-Due to the complexity and error-prone nature of the procedure, most people trying it on their own can spend up to a year gathering reagents, learning the protocol, and troubleshooting before they succeed.
+Due to the complexity and error-prone nature of the procedure, most people attempting it themselves can spend up to a year gathering reagents, learning the protocol, and troubleshooting before they succeed.
 You can better spend your time elsewhere and leave the tedious work to us.

-Price and turnaround time for BAC modification services:
+Prices and turnaround times for BAC modification services:

 |Design BAC modification strategy||Free||1-4 days|